This course is available through clearing

 - Make contact with speakers of Arabic and get involved in Arabic and Islamic events beyond the University in multicultural Manchester - from public lectures to cultural celebrations.

-- Study at a university ranked 5th in the UK for modern languages (QS World University Rankings 2019) and in the top 10 in the UK for Middle Eastern and African Studies (Complete University Guide 2019).
+- Study at a university ranked 5th in the UK for Middle Eastern Studies (Complete University Guide 2020).

 Our open days are a great opportunity for you to: